Where do you deliver to?

 When is the best time of year to lay turf?

 You can lay Medallion® turf all year round, however it is best to avoid laying turf in frosty conditions.
 During extended periods of hot and dry weather additional care and attention will be required.
+Read our full guide on 'When is the best time to lay turf'.

 How soon after laying turf can I walk on the lawn?